 Are you feeling the symptoms of moving depression, or relocation depression, after you moved to a new place?
 If so, you are not alone.
 Moving can be stressful, and it is normal to feel overwhelmed and anxious in a new place.
 Unfortunately, these feelings can often lead to depression.
-In this blog post, we will discuss the causes of moving depression and provide tips on how to stay positive and enjoy your new home.
+In this blog post, a Licensed Clinical Counselor and trauma therapist will discuss the causes of moving depression and provide tips on how to stay positive and enjoy your new home.

-When young adults move to a new place, it can be an exciting experience.
+When young adults move to a new place, it can be an exciting experience!
 It may mean starting a new job or being closer to family and friends.
 It could be that you’re finally realizing a lifelong dream of living in a certain city or area.
-For many young adults in Denver, for example, the idea of experiencing the majestic Rocky Mountains is irresistible.
+For many young adults in Denver, the idea of experiencing the majestic Rocky Mountains and fun night life that the city brings is enticing.

 Despite all of the positive aspects of moving, however, it can be difficult to adjust to a new home.
 And while the excitement and thrill of a new beginning can be thrilling, it can also be intimidating.
 This can lead to feeling overwhelmed, lonely, and even depressed.

-Understand That There May Be Many Reasons for Your Unhappiness
+Understand That There May Be Many Reasons for Your Moving Depression

 Give Yourself Time to Settle In